Learn how to make paper Honeycomb Christmas Ornaments with this free SVG file and template.

 What’s the Best Place to Shop for Cardstock?

-I recommend shopping for cardstock at JOANN.
-You can shop in person from the open paper shelves or online.
+You can shop cardstock in person from the open paper shelves or online.
 Park Lane has quite a few variety packs of paper that work really well for this project and they offer 65lb cardstock.

 When you are shopping for paper look for cardstock that is solid core!
 This is really important!
 White core paper is a cheaper type of cardstock that has color printed on each side.
 When you cut into it, it is white on the inside.
 It tends to look cheap when it's used with paper flowers.